Enhancement of an Unruh-DeWitt battery performance through quadratic environmental coupling: Introduction

 \section{Introduction}

-The field of quantum thermodynamics has emerged as a highly active area of research due to the recent advancements in quantum technologies \cite{kosloff2013quantum, Vinjanampathy2016, Bhattacharjee2021}, enabling probe of length scales of the order of nano-meters.
+The field of quantum thermodynamics has emerged as a highly active area of research due to the recent advancements in quantum technologies \cite{kosloff2013quantum, Vinjanampathy2016, Bhattacharjee2021, RMP_QB_2024}, enabling probe of length scales of the order of nano-meters.
 The advent of technological miniaturization and the keen urge for energy manipulation have created an upsurge of interest in the theoretical and experimental study of an alternative and efficient energy storage device, known as a quantum battery \cite{Alicki2013, Campaioli2018}.
-Quantum batteries are models of open quantum heat engines interacting with a quantum field acting as an environment.
+Quantum batteries are models of open quantum systems interacting with a quantum field acting as an environment.

-Using the non-classical properties of quantum systems, such as quantum superposition, coherence, entanglement, and many-body collective behaviours, quantum batteries are able to perform faster and more efficient charging processes than their classical counterparts \cite{Campisi2011, Horodecki2013, Goold2016, Campaioli2018, Binder2015, Binder2017, Farina2019, Zhang_YY2019, Carrasco2022, Rodriguez2023, Gemme2023, Gemme2024, Song2024}.
-Quantum batteries can be realised though various systems such as fluorescent organic molecules embedded in a microcavity \cite{Quach2022}, IBM quantum chips \cite{Gemme2022}, transmon qubits \cite{Hu_CK2022}, and quantum dots \cite{Wenniger2023}.
+Using the non-classical properties of quantum systems, such as quantum superposition, coherence, entanglement, and many-body collective behaviours, quantum batteries are able to perform faster and more efficient charging processes than their classical counterparts \cite{Campisi2011, Horodecki2013, Goold2016, Campaioli2018, Binder2015, Binder2017, Farina2019, Zhang_YY2019, Carrasco2022, Dario_2022_1, Rodriguez2023, Gemme2023, Gemme2024, Song2024}.
+Quantum batteries can be realised though various systems such as fluorescent organic molecules embedded in a microcavity \cite{Quach2022}, IBM quantum chips \cite{Gemme2022}, transmon qubits \cite{Hu_CK2022}, quantum dots \cite{Wenniger2023}, two-level system coupled to a photonic waveguide \cite{Lu_2024, Tirone_2024_1}, based on the Sachdev-Ye-Kitaev (SYK) model \cite{Dario_2020, Dario_JHEP_2020, Dario_2022}, and based on the collision model \cite{Shaghaghi_2022, Dario_2023}.
 The interaction of a quantum battery with its surroundings results in the coherence of the battery leaking to the surroundings.
 Due to this decoherence effect, the charging and discharging performance of quantum batteries is frequently affected \cite{Farina2019, Carrega2020, Tabesh2020}.